ZCHGorg/base4096/README.md

 python script.py 123
 This would call the encode() function with the argument 123, and the function would return the encoded string.

+You may also wish to simply copy and paste the code directly into your own script.
+Be sure to show attribution per the licensing requirements, please!